 1. Attending trade shows

-For example, Gaynor Humphrey, Director of Best Years (a children's toy brand) found a ton of value in networking:
+For example, Gaynor Humphrey, Director of Best Years (a children's toy brand), found a ton of value in networking:

-Attending these helped Gaynor better understand the retail market in the US, as the brand originates in the UK.
-She was also able to build new relationships with customers as well as competitors in her industry.
+“Attending trade shows helped me better understand the retail market in the US, especially since our brand originates in the UK.
+It wasn’t just about meeting retailers — I also built new relationships with customers and even competitors in the industry.”

 2. Creating samples for retailers